corda/corda/docs/source/tutorial-cordapp.rst

 Background
 ----------

-The Example CorDapp implements a basic scenario where a buyer wishes to submit purchase orders to a seller.
+The Example CorDapp implements a basic scenario where one party wishes to send an IOU to another party.
 The scenario defines four nodes:

-* **Controller** which hosts the network map service and validating notary service.
+* **Controller**, which hosts the network map service and validating notary service
-* **NodeA** who is the buyer.
+* **NodeA**
-* **NodeB** who is the seller.
+* **NodeB**
-* **NodeC** an unrelated third party.
+* **NodeC**

-NodeA can generate purchase orders for lists and quantities of items and associated metadata such as delivery address and delivery date.
-The flows used to facilitate the agreement process always results in an agreement with the seller as long as the purchase order meets the contract constraints which are defined in ``PurchaseOrderContract.kt``.
+The nodes can generate IOUs and send them to other nodes.
+The flows used to facilitate the agreement process always results in an agreement with the recipient as long as the IOU meets the contract constraints which are defined in ``IOUContract.kt``.

-All agreed purchase orders between NodeA and NodeB become "shared facts" between NodeA and NodeB.
-But note that NodeC won't see any of these transactions or have copies of any of the resulting ``PurchaseOrderState`` objects.
+All agreed IOUs between NodeA and NodeB become "shared facts" between NodeA and NodeB.
+But note that NodeC won't see any of these transactions or have copies of any of the resulting ``IOUState`` objects.
 This is because data is only propagated on a need-to-know basis.

 Getting started
 ---------------

-There are two ways to get started with the CorDapp template.
+There are two ways to get started with the example CorDapp.
 You can either work from a milestone release of Corda or a SNAPSHOT release of Corda.

-**Using a monthly Corda milestone release.** If you wish to develop your CorDapp using the most recent milestone release then you can get started simply by cloning the ``cordapp-template`` repository.
+**Using a monthly Corda milestone release.** If you wish to develop your CorDapp using the most recent milestone release then you can get started simply by cloning the ``cordapp-tutorial`` repository.
 Gradle will grab all the required dependencies for you from our `public Maven repository <https://bintray.com/r3/corda>`_.

 **Using a Corda SNAPSHOT build.** Alternatively, if you wish to work from the master branch of the Corda repo which contains